phpthinktank/blast-orm/README.md

 ### Working with Entities

 Entities representing database tables as objects.
 Entities know their fields, indexes and relations.
+Create a table instance for reference to database table.

 ```php
 <?php